DanielAndersonn/Project-beginners-python/README.md

 # Project-beginners-python
-Im create the repository , for help  beginner in python , polishing your skills
+Im create the repository , for help  beginners in python , polishing your skills